 (a) Part-time employees may apply for casual work as long as this does not conflict with their regularly scheduled hours of work.
-For example, a situation where a conflict occurs is if you are scheduled for a shift (i.e., six [6] hours) and another shift (i.e., seven and one-half [71⁄2] hours) becomes available on the same day.
+For example, a part-time employee will not be relieved of a regular six-hour shift in order to work a seven and one-half hour shift.